-I stumbled upon Mircea Eliade‘s [en, wiki] 1935 conference “Many ways to dissipate the time” [ro, pdf] from “50 de conferinţe radiofonice”, 1932-1938.
-I find that this text holds a very good explanation for the Romanian (and not only) philosophical expectation of transcendence, of spirituality.
+I stumbled upon Mircea Eliade‘s [en, wiki] 1935 conference “Many ways to dissipate the time”/”Mai multe feluri de a pierde timpul” from “50 de conferinţe radiofonice”, 1932-1938.
+I find that this text holds an excellent explanation for the Romanian (and not only) philosophical expectation of the transcendence of spirituality.

 I think the message you will get out of my articles is enriching and enhancing Mircea Eliade’s intentions.
 Still, it is not his message that I will transmit.
 I will use the structure and some of his content in this paraphrase.
-I will construct a new message, that goes deeper to the complexity of human understanding than the time perception Mircea Eliade was initially talking about.
+I will construct a new message that goes deeper into the complexity of human understanding than the time perception Mircea Eliade was initially talking about.

 While constructing my new message might not be very fortunate, my intentions are.
 I am paraphrasing an important author’s work.
-I am well aware of the standards you would appreciate and I feel inspired by Eliade’s sense of phrasing and use of words to adapt it to a wider view…
+I am well aware of the standards you would appreciate, and I feel inspired by Eliade’s sense of phrasing and use of words to adapt it to a broader view…

-Some will find great wisdom in these articles, as beyond the words, underlies the meaning of a very concentrated essence – the human spirit, and the ultimate value to treasure the human spirit – respect.
-But it is not my wisdom, as I do not consider myself a wise man, but a correlator.
-And I have not respected others out of a consistent practice, as there were and are people who I have not respected as I should have, but I like to think I have learned from those mistakes.
+Some will find great wisdom in these articles, as beyond the words, underlies the meaning of a very concentrated essence – the human spirit, and the ultimate value to treasuring the human spirit – respect.
+But it is not my wisdom, as I do not consider myself a wise man but a correlator.
+And I have not respected others out of consistent practice, as there were and are people I have not respected as I should have, but I like to think I have learned from those mistakes.

 No matter how long and weird “many types of communication dissipation” may seem, it is in no case a joke.
-If I would ever dare to write an “Ethics in Communication” manual, I would not forget to dedicate a whole chapter to the art of communication dissipation.
+Therefore, if I would ever dare to write an “Ethics in Communication” manual, I will not forget to dedicate a whole chapter to the art of communication dissipation.

-These being written, I welcome you to Ştefan Alexandrescu’s “The Art of Respecting Others“, based on Mircea Eliade’s “Many ways to dissipate time“.
+These being written, I welcome you to Marcus Victor Grant’s “The Art of Respecting Others“, based on Mircea Eliade’s “Many ways to dissipate time“.
 I will gladfully receive your feedback.